On Veech groups of infinite superelliptic curves: Introduction

-The work of several authors on the hyperlliptic curves has contributed to the development of the theory of compact Riemann surfaces as complex algebraic curves \emph{e.g.}, W. Harvey in \cite{Harvey} studied the automorphisms group of compact Riemann surfaces.
-In \cite{Rose} S. Rose introduced a generating function for the number of hyperelliptic curves on suitable Abelian surface, among others.
-In the classical theory, a \emph{hyperelliptic curve} is the collection of couples $(z,w)$ conformed by complex numbers satisfying the formula $w^2=f(z)$, where $f(z)$ is a suitable polynomial (see \emph{e.g.} \cite{FarKra, GiGo}).
-In a recent work \cite{AGHQR}, this concept was extended to the case of infinite hyperelliptic curve.
-More precisely, for a sequence of different complex numbers $(z_{k})_{k\in\mathbb{N}}$ such that $\lim\limits_{k\to\infty}\Vert z_{k}\Vert =\infty$, there exists an entire map $f:\mathbb{C}\to \mathbb{C}$ whose only zeros are the points of this sequence and, each one of them is a simple zero.
-Thus, the \emph{infinite hyperelliptic curve} $S(f,m)$ is the affine plane curve determined by all couples $(z,w)$ satisfying the relation $w^{m}=f(z)$, for any positive integer $m\geq 2$.
-In this case, the object $S(f,m)$ is a connected Riemann surface topologically equivalent to \emph{the Loch Ness monster} \cite{AGHQR}*{Theorem 6.2}.
+The work of several authors in the field of \emph{hyperlliptic curves} has contributed to the advance of the theory of compact Riemann surfaces as complex algebraic curves \cites{Harvey, Rose}.
+Recently, in \cite{AGHQR}, this concept was extended within the context of the Weierstrass's map, given rise to a mathematical object known as \emph{infinite superelliptic curves}.
+More precisely, for any sequence $(z_{k})_{k\in\mathbb{N}}$ of different complex numbers such that $\lim_{k\to\infty}\vert z_{k}\vert =\infty$, a Weierstrass's theorem ensures the existence of an entire map $f:\mathbb{C}\to \widehat{\mathbb{C}}$ (called \emph{Weierstrass map}) whose simple zeros are the points $z_{1},z_{2},\ldots$.
+Then, the affine plane curve

-The goal of this paper is to focus on the realisation of certain subgroups of ${\rm GL}_{+}(2,\mathbb{R})$ as Veech group of an infinite hyperelliptic curve, which is other proposal to understand the realisation problem and, the study of the tame translation structures on the infinite hyperelliptic curves.